mdx-workshop/mdx-submissions21/paper.md

 Although a deep and complex architecture shows outstanding performance, it usually requires numerous computing resources and time for training and evaluation.
 Such disadvantages make them not affordable in a restricted environment where limited resources are provided.
-For example, some deep models such as LaSAFT-Net [@choi:2021] exceed the time limit of the Music Demixing Challenge (MDX) at ISMIR 2021 [@mdx:2021] even if they are the current state of the art on the MusDB18 [@musdb:2017] benchmark.
+For example, some deep models such as LaSAFT-Net [@choi:2021] exceed the time limit of the Music Demixing Challenge (MDX) at ISMIR 2021 [@mdx:2021] even if they are the current state of the art on the MUSDB18 [@musdb:2017] benchmark.

 This paper presents a source separation model named KUIELab-MDX-Net.
 We empirically found a good balance of performance and required resources to design KUIElab-MDX-Net.
 For example, we replaced channel-wise concatenation operations with simple element-wise multiplications for each skip connection between encoder and decoder (i.e., for each U-connection in U-Net).
-In our prior experiments, it reduced parameters with neglectable performance degradation.
+In our prior experiments, it reduced parameters with negligible performance degradation.

 Also, we removed the other skip connections, especially, skip connections used in dense blocks [@densenet:2017; @mmdenselstm:2018; @choi:2020; @d3net:2021].
 We observed that stacked convolutional networks without dense connections followed by Time-Distributed Fully connected layers (TDF) [@choi:2020] could perform comparably to dense blocks without TDFs.